junxit/us-congress-bills-111/bill.md

   >       - **(ii)** socially and economically disadvantaged households and communities;
   >       - **(iii)** the elderly; and
   >       - **(iv)** children.
-  > - **(c)** *Limitation on statutory construction* Nothing in this section shall be construed to affect the authority of the Administrator of the Federal Emergency Management Agency, or the Attorney General of the United States.
+  > - **(c)** *Limitation on statutory construction* Nothing in this section shall be construed to affect the authority of the Administrator of the Federal Emergency Management Agency, the Director of the United States Secret Service, or the Attorney General of the United States.
   > - **(d)** *Authorization of appropriations*
   >   - **(1)** *In general* There are authorized to be appropriated to carry out this section—
   >     - **(A)** $10,000,000 for fiscal year 2010;